-2. Pay-as-you-go plans.
+Pay-As-You-Go Plans

 The employer pays claims as they are incurred, and the preceding year's average hourly Expenditures meet or exceed that year's Expenditure rate for that employer.
 This is a calendar year calculation.

-- This option is limited to uniform health plans, as defined above. - The employer receives credit toward the spending requirement in the amount of the average actual Expenditures per covered employee. - The employer looks at the total spend for employees (and dependents) under the plan for the calendar year and divides that number by the total hours payable for covered employees to determine the average hourly Expenditure for the year.
+- This option is limited to uniform health plans, as defined above. - The employer receives credit toward the spending requirement in the amount of the average actual Expenditure per covered employee. - The employer looks at the total spend for employees (and dependents) under the plan for the calendar year and divides that number by the total hours payable for covered employees to determine the average hourly Expenditure for the year.
 If the amount is equal to or exceeds the required Expenditures during the calendar year, the employer is in compliance. - All employees of the employer may be included in the calculation, not just HCSO-covered employees.
-This may be more practical for some employers. - Premiums, TPA fees, and stop-loss insurance premiums count as Expenditures. - If the employer has not met the required Expenditure, the employer may use another permissible method for the top off payment (such as contributions to the City Option or employees' Health Savings Accounts) - Top off payments are due by the end of February following the prior calendar year and reported in the Annual Reporting Form for the applicable year.
+This may be more practical for some employers. - Premiums, TPA fees, and stop-loss insurance premiums count as Expenditures. - If the employer has not met the required Expenditure, the employer may use another permissible method for the top-off payment (such as contributions to the City Option or employees' Health Savings Accounts,) - Top-off payments are due by the end of February following the prior calendar year and reported in the Annual Reporting Form for the applicable year.

-PAY-AS-YOU-GO: LARGE EMPLOYER EXAMPLE Number of covered employees in 2020 100 Total spending on self-insured health plan for covered employees in 2020 \$650,000 Total Hours Payable for covered employees in 2020 206,400 Average Hourly Expenditure \$650,000/206,400 = \$3.14 Exceeds the 2020 rate of \$3.08 (no additional Expenditures required for 2020)
+Pay-As-You-Go: Large Employer Example Number of covered employees in 2021 100 Total spending on self-insured health plan for covered employees in 2021 \$700,000 Total Hours Payable for covered employees in 2021 206,400 Average Hourly Expenditure \$700,000/206,400 = \$3.39 Exceeds the 2021 rate of \$3.18 (no additional Expenditures required for 2021)

-Employers using the annual calculation to determine self-funded plan Expenditures are advised to clearly communicate the approach to covered employees to prevent complaints from being filed with the OLSE and avoid potential audit.
+Employers using the annual calculation to determine self-funded plan expenditures are advised to clearly communicate the approach to covered employees to prevent complaints from being filed with the OLSE and avoid a potential audit.